Six Sigma Belt Levels: Complete Guide & Comparison

 Green Belt

-Leads small to mid-scale projects, often part-time.
-Supports Black Belts with data analysis and applies DMAIC in daily operations.
+Leads small to mid-scale projects (often part-time).
+Supports Black Belts with data analysis and applies DMAIC to daily operations.

 Black Belt

-Leads large-scale, cross-functional projects full-time.
-Mentors Green Belts and ensures alignment with business objectives.
+Leads large, cross-functional projects full-time.
+Mentors Green Belts, manages improvements, and ensures alignment with business objectives.

 Master Black Belt

-Provides strategic oversight, trains Black and Green Belts, and develops organization-wide Six Sigma strategies.
-Serves as a senior change agent and internal consultant.
+Provides strategic oversight, trains Black and Green Belts, and develops organization-wide Six Sigma strategy.
+Acts as a senior change agent and internal consultant.

-Six Sigma certification levels are structured by belt colors, each representing a different degree of training, responsibility, and expertise.
-From foundational roles like Yellow Belt to expert-level credentials like Master Black Belt, the chart below outlines how each level aligns with typical job roles, training duration, and average salary expectations.
+Six Sigma certification levels are organized by belt colors, each representing a different degree of knowledge, responsibility, and leadership in process improvement.
+The chart below highlights how each level aligns with typical job roles, expected training duration, and average salary ranges.

 Yellow Belt vs Green Belt: Which Is Best for Me?